-The best time to see cherry blossom in Kyoto
+What is the best time to see cherry blossoms in Kyoto?

-I know it could be difficult for many travelers to wait around and just to make sure they catch the “perfect” moment, booking their tickets at the last minute (I wish I can) – the truth is, Kyoto is a popular destination and the best hotels and restaurants could be fully booked for days (or even months in advance) – so don’t let it ruin your trip.
+It could be difficult for many travelers to just wait around and catch the “perfect” moment, then book their flights and plan at the last minute (I wish I can) – the truth is, Kyoto is a popular destination and the best hotels and restaurants could be fully booked weeks (or even months in advance) – so don’t let it ruin your trip.
 My advice: Do your research, select the best time that works for you, and leave the rest to fate.
-Trust me, Kyoto has so many different cherry blossoms viewing spots and the Japanese had cleverly planted a number of species that can bloom at different times.
-You may be surprised that when the website says some places are still branches, some places are already blooming.
+Trust me, Kyoto has so many different cherry blossoms viewing spots and the cherry trees were mindfully planted.
+Different species bloom at different times.
+You may be pleasantly surprised that some places are yet to bloom, but some places are already blooming.
 Besides, there are so many ways to view the flowers and celebrate the season.
-No matter you see the buds, the full boom, or them falling, there are different kinds of beauty with the historic sites in the background and for you to capture a wonderful moment.
+No matter whether you see the buds, the full boom, or them falling, there are different kinds of beauty with the beautiful architecture and sceneries in the background for you to capture a wonderful moment.

 In Japan, “flower viewing” is called “Hanami” – “Hana” means flower, usually cherry or plum in spring, “Mi” means “to view” or “to see”.
-It is one of the Japanese traditional customs and an instant image pop up in mind from Manga which folks sat on a huge mat on the ground in the park and happily eating, and drinking, and singing Karaoke…
+It is one of the Japanese traditional customs.
+To me, an instant image that pop up in mind is from Manga, where folks sat on a huge mat on the ground in a park eating, drinking, and singing Karaoke under the blossoms…

 A one-day cherry blossom viewing route in Kyoto

-One-day Route: Philosopher’s Path — Ginkaku-Ji — Honen-in — Gojo-zaka — Kiyomizu Temple (Sanneizaka and Nineizaka) — Gion — Yasaka Shrine — Shirokawa Area — Maruyama Park — Hanami Koji Street
+One-day Route in Kyoto: Philosopher’s Path — Ginkaku-Ji — Honen-in — Gojo-zaka — Kiyomizu Temple (Sanneizaka and Nineizaka) — Gion — Yasaka Shrine — Shirokawa Area — Maruyama Park — Hanami Koji Street

 Kyoto City bus all-day pass